Manitoba Road Trip: 7 Days of Canadian Prairie Adventure

 Riding Mountain National Park: Round 2

-If you’re looking for hiking trips in Manitoba, RMNP is the place to be.
+If you’re looking for hiking trips in Manitoba, Riding Mountain National Park is the place to be.
 Many of them are long and would require a full day to complete.
 So if you’re an outdoorsy type and wanted to extend your trip, this would be the place to do it!
-As it was our last day in the park, we decided to check out a small trail towards the north of the park.
+As it was my last day in the park, I decided to check out a small trail towards the north of RMNP.
 While it was difficult to find a quieter, low-key jaunt, the Boreal Trail luckily offers just that!

 On your way out of the park, be sure to stop at the Wishing Well.
 One of the oldest traditions within the park, throw a coin in and see if your wish comes true!
 Even if it doesn’t, you’ll be treated to beautiful views overlooking the eastern end of Clear Lake.
 Oh, and don’t forget to grab a photo with the iconic red chairs!

 Afterwards, hop on the Manitoba 19 due east.
 As the road winds through the beautiful forest, you’ll come upon a gap in the trees as you come upon a lookout.
 Pull over and take in the magnificent view from this Riding Mountain National Park lookout.
-You can see clear across the prairies – quite the contrast to the forest surrounding you within the park.
-Take a peek through the binoculars to get a closer view.
+You can see clear across the prairies as you’re sitting atop the Manitoba Escarpment.
+Take a peek through the binoculars to get a closer view!